 As these brands demonstrate, remembering your customers isn’t something that’s out of reach any longer but is, in fact, a great tool for building relationships and engendering loyalty with your customers.
 Because the more you remember about them, the clearer the picture you can put together of who they are, and what you can do to satisfy their needs and wants from you as a brand.

 At Gladly, we believe that ‘remembering’ your customers should lie at the core of every interaction.
 That’s why our customer service platform is centered around the customer, not ‘tickets’ or ‘cases’, so every customer detail, past issue, and interaction – regardless of channel – is pulled into a single view for an agent to see.
 That means agents know what happened the last time a customer reached out, they know the issue the customer’s facing, and they’re armed with the full picture of the customer and the context they need to build trust and long-lasting relationships.
-Visit our product page for more on our new brand of customer service software.
+Visit our product page for more on our new brand of enterprise customer service software.